enerle/enerle.github.io/index.md

 He is a Post-Doctoral Researcher at the Swedish Meteorological and Hydrological Institute (SMHI) Global Modeling at Rossby Centre in Norrköping Sweden.

-His main research interest is on the North Atlantic Ocean Circulation with a particular focus on the Gulf Stream and Atlantic Meridional Overturning Circulation interaction.
+His main research interest is on the North Atlantic Ocean Circulation, focusing on the Gulf Stream and Atlantic Meridional Overturning Circulation interaction.

 He is originally from Ensenada Baja California México, where he graduated from the Faculty of Marine Science [FCM](http://fcm.ens.uabc.mx/) at the Autonomous University of Baja California with a _BSc degree in Oceanography_.